 A national heritage site, where you will find the famous Anse Source D’argent and other less known beaches like Anse Bonnet Carré or Anse aux Cedres is L’Union Estate Property.
-Just 50 metres after the helipad you’ll find the entrance gate of the property.
+Just 50 meters after the helipad, you’ll find the entrance gate of the property.
 Pay the entrance fee: 115 SCR/8 €/9 $ (only for foreigners) and cycle around as much as you like.
-You can visit the Plantation House, admire the vanilla plantation, see lot’s of coconut trees, some Aldabra Tortoises and you can enjoy a drink or meal at the house – restaurant.
+You can visit the Plantation House, admire the vanilla plantation, see lots of coconut trees, some Aldabra Tortoises, and you can enjoy a drink or meal at the house – restaurant.

 Veuve Nature Reserve

-The Veuve Nature Reserve is a small natural park in the middle of the island where you can spot paradise flycatchers, fruit bats and find out more about flora and fauna of the island.
+The Veuve Nature Reserve is a small natural park in the middle of the island where you can spot paradise flycatchers, fruit bats and find out more about the island’s flora and fauna.
 The paths are well marked, and it takes around 45 minutes to cover the area.
 Remember to wear insect repellent as there are lots of mosquitos.

 Belle Vue Peak

 For a panoramic view and a gorgeous sunset or sunrise, head to Belle Vue Peak.
-The road till there is steep but well worth the effort.
+The road there is steep but well worth the effort.
 Eighter you bike or hike up, eighter you make a reservation at the Belle Vue restaurant, and they will pick you up from your accommodation.
-You’ll pay around 500 SCR /per person for meal and transport.
+You’ll pay around 500 SCR/per person for meals and transport.
 The meal is good, nothing fancy, and the view is fantastic.